-The curriculum is designed to be used in medical schools and other health care professional training programs.
+The curriculum is designed to be used in 4-year medical schools and other health care professional training programs.
 However, it is easily adaptable for use in residency programs, continuing (medical) education, health and wellness coaching, or master's level programs.
 For patient, public health, or undergraduate education, simply omit portions of the curriculum aiming to teach health care providers to assist patients in making dietary changes.
 The curriculum is provided for free with the goal of expanding the reach of Culinary Medicine to everyone.
 Please adapt to meet your needs; all that is required for use is attribution.

 Background on the Culinary Medicine Curriculum

 This curriculum based on the foundational work of Michelle Hauser, MD, MS, MPA, FACLM, Chef who created a culinary medicine elective course for medical students at Stanford University School of Medicine in 2017 with assistance from Julia Nordgren, MD, Chef and Stanford colleagues, Maya Adam, MD, Tracy Rydel, MD, Christopher Gardner, PhD, and David Iott, Chef.
 The course has been extremely well-received.
 All course students reported improvements in their own diets and their ability to successfully counsel patients on healthy eating, while taking into account culture, time, and resources.
 At the end of the course, all students understood that a healthy diet can take many forms and should be centered around whole, plant foods.
 Students who took the course had significant overall improvement in attitudes, knowledge, and behavior around healthy cooking, eating, and confidence in patient counseling (P value <0.0001) compared with wait-listed controls.